luk036/luk036.github.io/latch/intro.md

 - The problem has a feasible solution if and only if all cycles are positive.
 - In other words, if there exists a negative cycle, the problem is infeasible.
 - Binary search to obtain the optimal clock period.
-- Clock period and slack are monotonic to the the feasible regions
+- Clock period and slack are monotonic to the feasible regions
-  - The smaller the clock perioid, the smaller the feasible regions.
+  - The smaller the clock period, the smaller the feasible regions.
 - Howard's algorithm: cycle-cancelation.
-  - Policy graph for efficient negative-cycle-finding
+  - Policy graph for efficient negative-cycle-finding.
+  - Return the most critical cycle.
-  - Require monotonicity.
+  - Require monotonicity + linearity. 👎👎👎
-  - Only handle single parameter
+  - Only handle single parameter. 👎👎👎
-- Generalized Howard's algorithm

 ---

 ## Ellipsoid method

-- Negative-cycle-finding as an separation oracle.
+- Negative-cycle-finding as a separation oracle.
+- Handle multi-parameter. ✨✨✨✨
-- Handle multi-parameter. (allow one monotone + others convex)
+  - Allow convex + one monotone
-- also return the most critical cycle (how???).
+- Also return the most critical cycle (how???).

 ---